-“We focus on restoring children and families to health.
+“We focus on partnering with children and their families during their rehab journey.
 Maybe it’s a new state of health or a new normal.
 We want them to experience family life, childhood and the everyday things children deserve to be doing.
 Ultimately, we are helping patients and families realize their potential.”

 – Karen Brill, vice president of patient care at Gillette

 Gillette Children's Specialty Healthcare has a history of accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) renewed our hospital’s accreditation for pediatric inpatient rehabilitation and our pediatric brain injury specialty program.
 This accreditation is especially meaningful for the children we serve because Gillette is one of only eight hospitals in the country with these designations.

 A “Gold Standard” Hospital

 CARF, an internationally recognized accreditor, surveys hospitals like Gillette every three years.
 Earlier this fall, CARF surveyors interviewed staff, patients and their families; observed our practices; and reviewed our quality and safety data.
 They complimented our patient-first culture, our teamwork, and our forward-thinking leadership.
 One surveyor called Gillette the “gold standard” for quality.

 It means one thing: Patients can access the resources and skilled care providers to help maximize their independence in the face of medical challenges.